hashbender/foldem/README.md

  */

 ```

+If you're looking for specific functionality or looking to expand on existing functionality it is suggested that you check out the Javadoc.
+A great effort has been made to keep the Javadoc as informative and coherent as possible.

 ### More About
 *Fold'em is a GPL licensed module in a larger proprietary project with functionality similar to projects like [CREV](http://gtorangebuilder.com/).
 Among other things, it includes high-level types for representing and working game trees as well as improvements on this library such as faster implementations of `codes.derive.foldem.eval.Evaluator`.*